-Hosted by Chad A. Mirkin, this event — available live, for the first time, to attendees across the world — will explore the frontiers of science, from the exceedingly small to the mind-bogglingly large.
+The 2020 IIN Virtual Symposium is a wrap!
+Hosted by Chad A. Mirkin and Nathan Gianneschi, this event was available live to attendees across the world, exploring the frontiers of science — from the exceedingly small to the mind-bogglingly large.

 10:00 – 10:10 a.m.

 How Thinking Like a Geneticist Helped Me Solve a 25-Year-Old Einstein-Type Problem in String Theory

 Distinguished University Professor and Professor of Organic Chemistry